-How Trello Custom Fields will make you awesome at bug reporting
+How Trello’s Custom Fields will make you awesome at bug reporting

-When you ask why people love Trello, they all say the same thing:
+When you ask people why they love Trello, they all say the same thing:

-But the problem for growing teams is that you are limited to only a few standard fields on your cards:
+However, the problem often faced by growing teams is that they are limited to only a few standard fields on their cards:

-I’ve seen people trying to hack around the Labels field and create different types of labels to enable multi-level tagging.
-That’s why we’re so excited about the Trello Custom Fields Power-up!
+I’ve actually seen people try to hack around the Labels field by creating different types of labels to enable multi-level tagging.
+That’s why we’re so excited about Trello’s Custom Fields Power-Up!
 It’s the perfect way to keep your boards simple, while adding an extra layer to help you structure, sort and filter your cards like a pro.

 Marker.io now supports Trello Custom Fields.

-Read this easy guide showing you how to configure Trello Custom Fields on your boards and cards and discover how to use them in Marker.io.
+Read our easy guide on how to configure Trello’s Custom Fields on your boards and cards – and discover how to use them in Marker.io.

-The first important concept your need to understand about Custom Fields in Trello is that they are configured at the board level and available on all cards from that particular board.
+The first important concept you need to understand about Trello’s Custom Fields is that they are configured at the board level and available on all cards in that particular board.

 To get started, create or open your Trello board (we recommend creating a bug tracking board based on this template).

-Then go to the Power-Ups marketplace inside your board menu:
+Then go to the Power-Ups marketplace inside your board’s menu:

-Step 2: Configure your custom fields on your Trello board
+Step 2: Configure the custom fields in your Trello board

 Open any card on your board and start configuring the custom fields that you would like your team to fill out in Marker.io.

-Here is a list of useful field ideas for bug tracking:
+Here’s a list of useful custom field ideas for bug tracking:

 Step 3: Fill out Trello Custom Fields via Marker.io

-When your board is fully set up, go to your website, snap a screenshot using the Marker.io browser extension and make sure to select the right board.
+When your board is fully set up, go to your website, snap a screenshot using Marker.io’s browser extension and make sure to select the right board.

-If you’re not familiar with it yet, Marker.io is a screenshot tool to help non-technical people to easily report visual bugs & tasks inside Trello.
-Read more on how to use Marker.io to do bug tracking in Trello.
+If you’re not yet familiar with our tool, Marker.io is a screenshot tool that helps non-technical people easily report visual bugs and tasks directly inside Trello.
+Read more on how you can use Marker.io for bug tracking in Trello.

-Side note: If you’re curious to learn more about the bug reporting template inside the description field, learn more about how to create your own team reporting template here.
+Side note: If you’re curious to learn more about the bug reporting template inside the description field, learn more about creating your own team reporting template here.

 Step 4: Delight your developers

-By setting up custom fields in Trello and using Marker.io to create visual Trello cards, you will not only speed up your bug reporting workflow by a lot, but most importantly, you will make your development team super happy!
+By setting up custom fields in Trello and using Marker.io to create visual Trello cards, you’ll not only speed up your bug reporting workflow, but perhaps more importantly, you will make your development team super happy!

 (Source: Public Trello card)

-Custom fields can be extremely powerful for making sure that all bug reports follow the format that is most useful for your developers.
-By configuring Custom Fields on your bug tracking Trello board then using Marker.io to create cards, you will make sure that both reporters and developers have a great experience.
+Trello’s Custom Fields can be extremely powerful in making sure that all bug reports follow the format that’s most useful for your developers.
+By configuring Custom Fields in your bug tracking Trello boards and using Marker.io to create informative visual cards, you’ll ensure both reporters and developers have a great experience.